 - All school rules and policies pertaining to conduct will be enforced

-- All students will travel to and from Boston Mills in assigned modes of transportation that the Ski and Snowboard Club provides
+- All students will travel to and from Brandywine in assigned modes of transportation that the Ski and Snowboard Club provides

 - All students will take a 1 (one) hour lesson each week.
 Once Black is achieved lessons are available but optional.

 - You and only you are permitted to ski/snowboard under your name.
 Under NO circumstances will someone else be allowed to ski/snowboard in your place.

 - Students will not deface or cause destruction to bus company property